How to Use Intuitive Eating to Uncover Your Emotional Eating Triggers: 3 Tools

 Looking for more support?

-Check out my online, self-paced course, End Emotional Eating & Change Your Relationship with Food, that over 400 students have taken, is top-rated, and jam-packed with resources to support your development of new skills!
+Check out my top-rated online, self-paced course, End Emotional Eating & Change Your Relationship with Food!
+Over 400 students have taken this course and rave about how resourced they feel as they apply the learnings to their lives!

-I also offer virtual one-on-one support – reach out to learn more about my intuitive eating nutrition coaching packages: dr.koricoaching@gmail.com
+I also offer virtual one-on-one support: Learn more about my life coaching or nutrition-specific coaching options.

 Grab your free resource with a practice you can put into place immediately to begin getting to know your emotions.